MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 ### pg_pltemplate deprecation

 Another important consideration is the deprecation of the pg_pltemplate system table.
 Starting in *version 13*, PostgreSQL community deprecates the pg_pltemplate system table in the pg_catalog schema.
-If you migrate to Azure Database for PostgreSQL - Flexible Server version 13 or later and you granted permissions to users on the pg_pltemplate table on your single server, you must revoke these permissions before you initiate a new migration.
+If you migrate to Azure Database for PostgreSQL - Flexible Server version 13 or later and you granted permissions to users on the pg_pltemplate table on your single server, you must revoke these permissions before you initiate a migration.

 #### Effects